 IP-BiSerial-VI features 8 clockout/clock in pairs [IO connections between closely located pins where an IO is tied to a clock input pin].
 This allows the muxed signal to be brought back into the FPGA and treated as a clock [Channel Reference Clock] With a lower number of channels the internal clock muxes could be used.
 With 8 channels resource limitations makes this approach problematic.
-This feature was borrowed from PMC-BiSeral-VI.
+This feature was borrowed from PMC-BiSerial-VI.
+Two of the clocks are used in the reference design.
+These can be repurposed, reused or discarded as needed for your design.

-IP-BISERIAL-VI-BA27 conforms to the VITA standard.
+IP-BISERIAL-VI-USER conforms to the VITA standard.
 This guarantees compatibility with multiple IP Carrier boards.
 Since the IP maintains plug and software compatibility while mounted on different form factors, system prototyping may be done on one IP Carrier board, with final system implementation done on a different one.

-The serial channels are supported by 1K by 16 bit FIFO's, which support word accesses.
+The serial channels are supported by 4K by 16 bit FIFOs, which support word accesses.
 An on-board read/write path exists for loop-back testing.